 When is it necessary to apply for a statement from Kela’s Research Ethics Committee?

-A researcher must independently assess the need for a preliminary ethics review of the research and request, if necessary, a statement from the Ethics Committee.
+The decision whether to seek a preliminary ethical review must be made by the researchers themselves, who should then request a statement from the Research Ethics Committee.
 The researcher can also request a statement from the Ethics Committee when so required by a research funding agency or co-operative partner, or if the results of the research are to be published in a scientific journal that requires a preliminary ethical review.
 The Committee can also deal with any particular ethical issues that arise during the research process.